Envelopes and refinements in categories, with applications to Functional Analysis: Envelope and refinement

-\bex {\bf Simply connected covering} used in the theory of Lie groups is from the categorial point of view an imprint of the class of pointed coverings by means of empty class of morphisms in the category of connected locally connected and semilocally simply connected topological spaces (see definitions in \cite{Postnikov}). \eex
+\bex {\bf Simply connected covering} used in the theory of Lie groups is from the categorial point of view a refinement in the class of pointed simply connected coverings by means of empty class of morphisms in the category of connected locally connected and semilocally simply connected pointed topological spaces (see definitions in \cite{Postnikov}). \eex

-\bex {\bf Bornologification} (see definition in \cite{Kriegl-Michor}) $X_{\text{\rm born}}$ of a locally convex space $X$ is an imprint in $X$ of the category ${\tt LCS}$ of locally convex spaces by means of the subcategory ${\tt Norm}$ of normed spaces:
+\bex {\bf Bornologification} (see definition in \cite{Kriegl-Michor}) $X_{\text{\rm born}}$ of a locally convex space $X$ is a refinement of $X$ in the category ${\tt LCS}$ of locally convex spaces by means of the subcategory ${\tt Norm}$ of normed spaces:

 \eex \bpr This follows from the characterization of bornologification as the strongest locally convex topology on $X$, for which all the imbeddings $X_B\to X$ are continuous, where $B$ runs over the system of bounded absolutely convex subsets in $X$, and $X_B$ is a normed space with the unit ball $B$ (see \cite[Chapter I, Lemma 4.2]{Kriegl-Michor}). \epr